Associate Professor, Computer Science and Administrative Sciences; Director, Project Management

 Today, many schools offer a project management graduate program, but students prefer to come to Boston University due to our reputation of being a thought leader in this field of study.
 We have a rich history of teaching project management and we attract quality students.
 Our faculty are globally recognized authors and successful project management practitioners.
 They dedicate their time and effort to making sure that students succeed while at school and after graduation.

 Through the newly introduced Project Management Essentials laboratory, our curriculum aims to prepare students with a foundational knowledge of the tools and concepts they will use throughout their studies before they dive into the nuanced world of project management.
-Upon completion of the core courses, we prepare students to obtain professional certifications such as the PMP® and ScrumMaster®.
+Upon completion of the core courses in the MSPM program, we prepare students to obtain professional certifications such as the PMP® and ScrumMaster®.
 Our programs have produced successful alumni—clear evidence that we are doing very well in the discipline of project management.

 What are the career outcomes of the project management graduate programs?